Anxiety Therapy FOR HIGH-ACHIEVING PROFESSIONALS

 But no matter how long you’ve been struggling, you can find relief.

 Right now, it may feel like anxiety controls you.
-But in therapy, you’ll learn how to take back control—gently and at your own pace.
+But in therapy, you’ll learn how to take back control, gently and at your own pace.

 In our work together, we’ll:

 ✔ Identify and challenge anxious thoughts so they stop running the show.
+You’ll learn to recognize distorted thinking patterns and replace them with more balanced perspectives.

-THERAPeutic Approaches I use:
+THERAPeutic Approaches I use

 - Psychodynamic Therapy: Understanding the Root Causes of Anxiety